freepose/pyFAST/README.md

 # FAST: Forecasting and time-series in PyTorch

 A comprehensive framework for time series analysis, supporting forecasting, imputation, and generation tasks.
+The key feature is its modular design that enables flexible component composition and analysis, allowing users to easily combine and customize different modules for specific time series applications.

 ## Features